wp-graphql/wp-graphql/docs/quick-start.md

 This will expand a "Documentation Explorer" that can be used to see what Types and Fields are available in the WPGraphQL Schema.

-Let's search the Schema for something WordPress is known for: "Posts"<br><br>In the "Search Schema" field, enter the word "posts".
+Let's search the Schema for something WordPress is known for: "Posts"

+In the "Search Schema" field, enter the word "posts".
 You should see results similar to the below screen recording.

 ![Screen recording showing a search for "posts" in GraphiQL Docs Explorer](./quick-graphiql-search-posts.gif)